As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Issue: Water is not coming out.

-Solution: Check if your water network is properly connected or water tank is full.
+Answer: Check if your water network is properly connected or water tank is full and properly detected.

-If your machine is on water network mode.
+If your machine is in water network mode.

 The inlet pressure should force the water through the system.
 Check if the settings are right according to the manual.